The Most Important FAQs for Potential Clients

 About Therapy

-• I’d recommend you check out my Specialties page and if you see yourself in any of those descriptions – and have been unable to make the changes or progress you’d like to make – then therapy may be a beneficial next step.
+I’d recommend you check out the Areas of Focus section on my Therapy page and if you see yourself in any of those descriptions – and have been unable to make the changes or progress you’d like to make – then therapy may be a beneficial next step.

 Working with Julia